 As an Amazon Associate I earn from qualifying purchases.

-Easy turkey and cheese sliders baked in a honey mustard glaze.
+Easy baked turkey and cheese sliders covered in a simple honey mustard glaze.

-If there is one thing I have come to appreciate more than ever these days, it’s quick-prep meals.
-I mean, not that I’ve ever been a huge fan of laboring over a hot stove or oven to get a meal on the table, but ever since our toddler learned to walk and ask “dis?”, we are dealing with a whole new ball game, folks.
+If there is one thing I have come to appreciate more than ever since having kids, it’s quick-prep meals.
+I mean, not that I’ve ever been a huge fan of laboring over a hot stove or oven to get a meal on the table, but ever since our first born learned to walk and talk, this solo-parenting-every-evening life brought us a whole new ball game I was not prepared for.

-As soon as that dude started walking, gone were the days of plopping him in his bouncer or corral him in the kitchen with some toys on the floor while I put things together.
+As soon as that dude started walking, gone were the days of plopping him in his bouncer or corralling him in the kitchen with some toys on the floor while I put things together.

-So the less time I get to spend with my hands and attention up on the counter, the more time we can spend together pointing at everything (everythingggg) in our house while dinner makes itself.
+I learned quickly that the less time I had to spend with my hands and attention up on the counter, the more time I was able to spend with my kiddo pointing at everything (everythingggg) in our house while dinner made itself.

 Well, sort of.
-It’s not a slow cooker meal, but it’s darn close to set-it-and-forget-it!
+These baked turkey sliders are not a slow cooker meal, but they’re darn close to set-it-and-forget-it!

-Not that I don’t welcome that kind of situation (looking at you, salted caramel brownies), but when it comes to a meal and less of a snack, I’d prefer to make things a bit on the less sticky, because there’s not much worse than sticky kid hands.
+Not that I don’t welcome that kind of situation (looking at you, salted caramel brownies), but when it comes to a meal, I’d prefer to make things a bit on the less sticky, because there’s not much worse than sticky kid hands.

 •12 of your favorite slider rolls (I like to use potato rolls or make my own easy yeast rolls)

 •sliced cheese (I like Havarti or Cooper sharp cheddar– use whatever cheese you like with turkey)

 •a little mayo